jdssl/jdssl/README.md

 ### ☝ Hi my name is Jonatan Lima, but my friends call me Balu.

-I'm a backend developer with Node.js, Docker, k8s, RabbitMQ, AWS, and other technologies.
+I'm a backend developer with Node.js, Docker, k8s, RabbitMQ, AWS, Terraform and other technologies.

 Technically I enjoy large-scale systems architecture, microservices, bots, task automation, and observability.
-About methodologies, I like TDD, DDD, BDD, Ports and adapters Architecture and Clean Architecture.
+About methodologies, I like TDD, DDD, BDD, Ports and adapters Architecture, and Clean Architecture.

 I like programming languages like Rust, Golang, Lua, and C.